-Turkey and Russia have reached a clear consensus on normalising ties, Turkish President Recep Tayyip Erdogan and his Russian counterpart Vladimir Putin said in a press conference following a meeting between the two.
+Turkey and Russia have reached a clear consensus on mormalising ties, said an official in Turkish President Tayyip Erdogan's office after a meeting between the Turkish leader and his Russian counterpart Vladimir Putin.

 It was the first meeting between Putin and Erdogan since Turkey shot down a Russian fighter jet last November, sparking a deep diplomatic crisis.